TeamShinkansen/docs/pages/hakchi/hakchi_adding_games.md

 The game will now be added to the "New apps" area of the "Current games collection:"
 {% include image.html file="NewApps.png"  alt="Jekyll" caption="New apps" %}

-### 2b.
-Click 'Synchronize selected games' (Optional)
+### 3. Click 'Synchronize selected games'

-{% include note.html content="At this point if you synchronize, the game it will be added to your mini, but it will have default box.
-Continue on to add box art." %}

-If you would like to add game(s) to your system without box art you can skip the adding art section and go directly to Step 3.
+{% include note.html content="**As of hakchi 3.8.0 a scraper has been added for NES, SNES and Sega.
+This will attempt to pull cover art and info from thegamesdb.
+If this fails, you wish to change it or you are using a system that doesn't scrape you can follow the steps below.**." %}

 ## Adding art